-- 2.8.1 Position the foot pedal on the floor at the front of the cabinet or on the foot shelf on ergonomic models. - 2.8.2 A package of five view-window cover lenses is supplied with the cabinet.
+- 2.8.1 Position the foot pedal on the floor at the front of the cabinet. - 2.8.2 A package of five view-window cover lenses is supplied with the cabinet.
 To install a cover lens, remove the adhesive backing and apply the lens to the clean, dry, inner surface of the view window.
 Refer to Section 7.3.
 When the cover lens becomes pitted or frosted, replace it.

-3.0 FIELD INSTALLED ACCESSORIES

-Optional accessories are shown in Section 9.1
+3.0 FIELD INSTALLED ACCESSORIES Optional accessories are shown in Section 9.1